Research Schartl Group

 Manfred Schartl has studied Chemistry and Biology in Giessen, Germany.
 After obtaining his doctoral degree in Genetics he worked as scientific assistant in research laboratories in Germany and in the U.S. From 1985 on he was team leader of a research group at the Genetic Center of Max-Planck-Institute for Biochemistry in Martinsried.
 From 1991 until 2019 he has been Head of the Department of Physiological Chemistry at the Biocenter of the University of Wuerzburg.
 He was vice-chairman of the DFG research center for experimental medicine (Rudolf-Virchow-Zentrum).
 He was chairman and vice chairman of the Biocenter Wuerzburg between 1996 and 2007.
-Since 2001 he has been also Adjunct Professor for Experimental Cancer Research at the Institute for Anatomy and Cell Biology at the University of Bergen/Norway.
+From 2001 until 2020 he has been also Adjunct Professor for Experimental Cancer Research at the Institute for Anatomy and Cell Biology at the University of Bergen/Norway.
 From this University he was awarded an honorary doctoral degree in 2004.
 He received the highly distinguished Prince Hitachi Prize for Comparative Oncology in Japan.
-Since 2011 he is member of the Leopoldina, The National Academy of Sciences of Germany.
+Since 2011 he is member of the Leopoldina, The National Academy of Sciences of Germany..

 Publication search with PubMed

 Prof. Dr. Dr. h. c.
 Manfred Schartl: firstname.lastname@example.org

 Xiphophorus Genetic Stock Center, Texas State Univeristy, San Marcos, USA